-We focus on application domains such as medical monitoring, industrial process control and automation, environmental monitoring, smart agriculture, energy saving mechanisms, and structural health monitoring, just to mention a few.
-Due to the significant impact of these applications on quality of life and sustainable development, our goal is to identify the design and development challenges of Internet of Things/Cyber-Physical Systems/Wireless Sensor Networks from the networking, processing, and security point of views.
+We focus on application domains such as smart home, medical monitoring, industrial process control and automation, environmental monitoring, smart agriculture, sustainable environment, and structural health monitoring, just to mention a few.
+Due to the significant impact of these applications on quality of life and sustainable development, our goal is to identify the design and development challenges of Internet of Things/Cyber-Physical Systems/Wireless Sensor Networks from the networking, data processing, and security point of views.

 — Software-Defined Networking (SDN) and